kkazala/Multilingual-PCF-React-components/MultilingualText/README.md

 ﻿# Multilingual text

-In model-driven applications, static text can be displayed in two ways:

-- By adding a Web Resource
-- By associating a custom component with a control on the form

-One drawback of using Web Resources is that their height must be predefined and will not adjust according to the content.

-In contrast, using custom components offers greater flexibility.
-This approach ensures that only the necessary space for the text is utilized, while also allowing you to control text visibility based on the values or visibility of associated controls.
-You can use this method to always display certain text, while showing other text only for new (unsaved) forms or depending on the values of other controls.

-This control enables you to specify different text for various supported languages and apply formatting.
-It also adheres to the source control's configuration, considering whether column security is enabled and whether the field is marked as Business required, Business recommended, or optional.
+The **Multilingual Text** component allows flexible display of static text in model-driven apps by associating it with a form field.
+It is a flexible alternative to Web Resources for displaying localized, dynamic text.

+- **Dynamic height**: Automatically adjusts height based on content, using only the space required.
+- **Visibility control**: Text visibility can be controlled dynamically, based on form state (e.g., only showing text on new forms) or other field values.

+## Key Features

+- **Multilingual support**: Displays text in different languages, based on user settings.
+- **Text formatting**: Supports basic formatting for improved readability.
+- **Field configuration**: Honors field settings like Business Required, Business Recommended, or Optional.
+- **Column security**: If column security is enabled, the text is hidden but still takes up space.
+Use business rules or JavaScript to prevent empty rows.

 # Confguration

-To configure the control, make sure you have an additional field added to the form:
+To configure the component, ensure  an additional column isadded to the form:
-- `Yes/no` field which defines whether the control will display the values
+- `Yes/no` column which defines whether the component will display the text

-Associate the `Multilingual Static Text` component with the `Yes/no` field, add text to the Text property (either simple text, or a json for multilingual support) and CSS style to the Text Style.
+Associate the `Multilingual Static Text` component with the `Yes/no` column, add text to the Text property (either simple text, or a json for multilingual support) and CSS style to the Text Style.

 The following configuration: